jamestcole/Cloud_computing_AWS/VPC.md

 - It is defined in RFC (Request for comments) 1518 and RFC 4632.
 It is an address block allocation.
 - There are five different classes in the IPV4 addressing system.
 The IP address classes are used for Internet IP addresses assignment.

+## What is an Internet gateway

+- A gateway connects networks, while a router typically delivers data within a network.
+- Historically, gateways and routers have been separate devices.
+However, it's becoming more common for their functions to be combined and simply called a router.
+- For example, the Wi-Fi routers commonly provided for home and small business internet service are both a router (delivering data) and a gateway (translating it so destination devices can use it).